Roger Enos: American Revolution

 At the start of the American Revolution, Enos was a major in the 2nd Regiment of Connecticut Militia.
 He joined the Continental Army and was commissioned lieutenant colonel of Connecticut's 22nd Regiment.
 In the summer of 1775 he took part in the Battle of Bunker Hill and other activities around Boston, and then joined Benedict Arnold's expedition to Quebec as commander of the rear guard.
 In October 1775 Enos and the soldiers under his command left the struggling expedition because of a shortage of food and supplies.

 After marching his troops through the Maine wilderness and home to Connecticut, Enos was called a traitor and a coward, and court-martialed for "quitting without leave."
 He defended his decision to leave Arnold's expedition because of poor early winter weather, the lack of boats for transporting soldiers and supplies by river to Quebec, and the shortage of food that had reduced men to near starvation.
 He was acquitted and returned to service as lieutenant colonel of the 16th Connecticut Regiment.

 John Sullivan, the president of the court-martial, later made public a written statement in support of Enos' conduct, and a number of other officers also issued a public circular supportive of his actions, including William Heath, John Stark, Joseph Reed, and James Reed.

 In an oration commemorating Richard Montgomery, which was later published, the Reverend William Smith made comments about Enos' actions in Maine which Enos found objectionable, and he subsequently argued against Smith's speech in letters to the editor.

-Enos subsequently commanded Enos' Regiment of Connecticut Troops, a militia unit that served in the Hudson Valley during 1778.
+Enos subsequently commanded the 1st Connecticut State Regiment in 1777, and Enos' Regiment of Connecticut Troops, a militia unit that served in the Hudson Valley during 1778.